WeaveTime: Stream from Earlier Frames into Emergent Memory in VideoLLMs¶

 Loss & Training¶

-- Standard next-token prediction language modeling loss is used during training; the TR auxiliary task and the original QA are merged into a single-turn dialogue.
+- Standard next-token prediction language modeling loss is used, with the TR auxiliary task and original QA merged into a single-turn conversation.

 Key Experimental Results¶